Home » PI Planning

 • Determining Iteration Planning and Team Sync locations and timing

-Product Management uses the ART PI objectives to refine the roadmap, improving the forecast for the following two PIs.
+Product Management refines the roadmap using the ART PI objectives, improving the forecast for the following PIs.

 Teams leave the PI planning event with a prepopulated backlog for the upcoming PI.
-They take their team’s PI objectives, plans, and risks to their regular work area.
+They take their team’s PI objectives, plans, and risks to their regular work area or update their digital tool to accurately reflect the plan.
 ART risks remain with the RTE, which ensures that the people responsible for owning or mitigating a risk have captured the information and are actively managing the risk.
+The ART Planning Board is maintained physically or digitally throughout the PI to enable dependency and milestone management.

 Most importantly, the ART executes the PI, tracking progress and adjusting as necessary as new knowledge emerges.
 Execution of the PI begins with all the teams conducting planning for the first iteration, using their PI plans as a starting point.
 It offers fresh input for the iteration planning processes that follow.
 Since the plans created during PI Planning did not consider detailed story-level acceptance criteria, the team will likely adjust the first and subsequent iteration plans.